 It is not mandatory that the birth father be present.
 If the expectant mother chooses to disclose information regarding the birth father and would like us to contact him, we will. work with him to secure his involvement in the adoptive process.

 If he is alleging to be the biological father of the child, he can register with the state Paternity Registry in the Bureau of Vital Statistics.
 This allows him to assert his parentage, independent of the mother, and preserve his rights as a parent.
 New Life is required to check this registry.

 Does the birth father have to agree to the adoption?
 If yes, who gets him to sign the adoption papers?

-If the alleged birth father chooses to be involved in the adoption, we may ask him to sign the Affidavit of Waiver of Interest in Child – the legal document relinquishing any parental rights he may have to the child.
-This document states that the birth mother has named that person as the father of her child.
+If the expectant mom discloses the alleged birth father, and he chooses to be involved in the adoption, we may ask him to sign the Affidavit of Waiver of Interest in Child – the legal document relinquishing any parental rights he may have to the child.
+This document states that the expectant mother has named that person as the father of her child.
 It is not a statement of paternity.
 It is not a document that can be used in any other way (i.e. child support, etc.).

 If the expectant mother is married, how does this impact the adoption process?

 If an expectant mother is legally married, she must disclose this to New Life, as her husband is considered the legal father of the baby.
 This includes cases where the two are separated yet still legally married, as well as in situations where the husband is not the baby’s biological father.